-Do I have an order from an authorized health professional, either directly or through a medical directive, to perform each component of the procedure including the application of ionizing radiation, or electromagnetism for MRI, or soundwaves for diagnostic ultrasound, or any authorized act or delegated controlled act?
-NO Stop.
-Do not perform the procedure.
-Take necessary action.
+• Do I have an order from an authorized health professional, either directly or through a medical directive, to perform each component of the procedure including the application of ionizing radiation, or electromagnetism for MRI, or soundwaves for diagnostic ultrasound, or any authorized act or delegated controlled act?

-Have all the conditions set out in the CMRITO Standards of Practice been met?
+Have all the conditions set out in the CMRTO Standards of Practice been met?

-- · Has the patient provided informed consent for the procedure? - Am I able to provide the patient with clear and understandable information and instruction regarding the procedure, and respond to their questions? - Are all the provisions in place for me to be responsible and accountable for performing the procedure in accordance with the conditions set out in the Personal Health Information Protection Act, and the Health Care Consent Act? - Are all the provisions in place for me to be responsible and accountable for performing the procedure in accordance with the conditions set out in the CMRITO Standards of Practice, Code of Ethics and sexual abuse prevention program?
+- Has the patient provided informed consent for the procedure? - Am I able to provide the patient with clear and understandable information and instruction regarding the procedure, and respond to their questions? - Are all the provisions in place for me to be responsible and accountable for performing the procedure in accordance with the conditions set out in the Personal Health Information Protection Act, and the Health Care Consent Act? - Are all the provisions in place for me to be responsible and accountable for performing the procedure in accordance with the conditions set out in the CMRTO Standards of Practice, Code of Ethics and sexual abuse prevention program?